Gusabary/SAIL/Notes/English.md

   It's a secutiry system for inspection and monitoring, which aims at the third-party application that may be risky.

   The whole system divides into two parts.
-The first one is to analyze statically.
+The first one is the static analysis with ptrace.
 We read the user-defined configuration file into our system, then use ptrace to analyze the third-party application statically and finally generate a report about the application's behaviour.

-  The second part is to monitor in real-time.
+  The second part is real-time monitoring.
 We use seccomp, which is a security tool provided by linux, to set up a sandbox environment in which we run the target application.
 And once the application tries some risky operations that we forbid we will shut it down.
 Also we evaluate the temporal overhead of our system.

+  I'm mainly responsible for ptrace-related work in the first part and seccomp-related work in the second part.

 + **What's your strengthens?**